3D Anderson localization of light in disordered systems of dielectric particles: Results and discussion

-In Fig. \ref{fig1}, we study focused beam propagation through a thick layer of particles with a size $X_r = 1.1$ and a refractive index $n=3.0$.
+These two cases are demonstrated in Fig. \ref{fig1}, where we study focused beam propagation through thick layers of particles with size $X_r = 1.1$ and refractive index $n=3.0$.
+The dimensionless size parameters of the diameter and thickness are $X_R = 22.1$ and $X_L = 19.5$, respectively.
 The internal field patterns are compared for a dense and a sparse structures of $\rho = 0.48$ (Fig. \ref{fig1}a) and 0.16 (Fig. \ref{fig1}c), respectively.
+The number of particles in the dense sample is 20000.
 A continuous $E_x$-polarized focused beam incident on the front side in each case propagates in $Z$ direction.
 Steady-state intensity distributions as cross-sections in different planes are shown in Figs. \ref{fig1}b and \ref{fig1}d.
 The "XY" panels correspond to the cross-sections near the back sides of the samples.

-In the sparse case (Fig. \ref{fig1}d), we observe classic scattering by particle groups and individual particles.
-In a dense system, the size of voids is reduced to the scale of the wavelength or even smaller, and a focused beam tends to preserve its diameter along the path, re-emitting transmitted energy in the center of the back side.
-Small isotropic spreading occurs due to the leakage of energy through the evanescent field coupling.
-Therefore, the intensity of the beam decreases, but its geometric cross-section remains constant at the distance of the layer thickness.
-The dynamics of the process can be seen in the animation \ref{short_pulse_video} in the Supplementary material.
-It shows the evolution of a focused beam, percolating through a dense layer without transverse spreading.
-Light propagates mainly through evanescent coupling between individual scatterers without conventional free-space transport of the scattered waves.
-This reminds us of an evolution of a cellular automata (CA) in which the vector field state in an elementary cell at each time step is determined by its nearest environment, i.e. the shape of neighbour particles or the shape of a sub-wavelength void that is formed by the neighbors.
-The laws of interaction of the vector field and the air-dielectric interface become the CA rules.
-Then, a sequence of such interactions determines the evolution of the entire vector field from the initial state, resulting in a forward pulse propagation.
+In the sparse case (Fig. \ref{fig1}d), we observe conventional multiple scattering by particle groups and individual particles.
+In a dense system, the size of voids is reduced to the scale of the wavelength or smaller, and a focused beam tends to preserve its diameter along the path, re-emitting transmitted energy in the center of the back side.
+Isotropic spreading occurs due to the leakage of energy through the evanescent field coupling.
+Therefore, the intensity of the beam decreases, but its geometric cross-section is preserved at the distance of the layer thickness.
+This behavior reflects suppressed transverse spreading rather than ballistic transport and occurs simultaneously with the formation of a spatially extended, randomized field component.